Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 If your property falls short in any of these areas, then the first allocation of funds should go to meeting the requirements of the market.

-Sometimes a coat of paint and new carpet are enough to meet the likely client’s needs, other times the demographic has completely changed and therefore the standard of housing has also changed.
+Sometimes a coat of paint and new carpet are enough to meet the likely client’s needs.
+Other times the demographic has completely changed.
+Therefore the standard of housing has also changed.
 This is especially true in older areas which are now attracting a different demographic.
-A good example is some of the beach suburbs which originally attracted holiday makers and retirees, and now attract young professional couples.
+A good example is some of the beach suburbs which originally attracted holiday makers and retirees.
+Now, they attract young professional couples.

 Example: If your property has 4 bedrooms and one bathroom and the general demand is for 3 bedrooms and two bathrooms, use that as a springboard for your renovation plan and consider converting the 4th bedroom into an ensuite and walk in robe.